elastic/logstash/docs/getting-started-simple.md

       # logstash.
       stdout { }

-      # This elasticsearch output will try to autodiscover a near-by
+      # This will use elasticsearch to store your logs.
-      # elasticsearch cluster using multicast discovery.
-      # If multicast doesn't work, you'll need to set a 'host' setting.
+      # The 'embedded' option will cause logstash to run the elasticsearch
+      # server in the same process, so you don't have to worry about
+      # how to download, configure, or run elasticsearch!
-      elasticsearch { }
+      elasticsearch { embedded => true }
     }

 Put this in a file called "mylogstash.conf"